 The biggest reason for me to see this eclipse was a sense of obligation as a professional photographer.
-As my friend Wil C. Fry explained, “One of my reasons for not really trying to photograph this was: ‘Richard’s got this.’
+A fellow photographer explained, “One of my reasons for not really trying to photograph this was: ‘Richard’s got this.’
 So glad I was right.”
 Another person, a student, said, “I heard you should just enjoy the eclipse and buy a photo afterwards,” to which I responded that I should be one of the people selling the photo.

 To fill the frame with the moon in front of the sun surrounded by the solar corona, I chose my 30-year-old Nikkor 400mm f/3.5 with its well-matched teleconverter, the TC-14, for a focal length of 560mm at f/4.5 maximum aperture.

 Since I had never seen or photographed an eclipse before, I knew I would be guessing at the exposure.
 My first guess, f/8 at 1/160th at ISO 200 was a little dark.

 I quickly adjusted to create a brighter impression of the solar corona, visible only during total eclipses.
 The corona is an aura of plasma streaming out from the sun.
 For my main photos of this phenomenon, I shot at f/8, 1/80th, ISO 640.